dotieuthien/perspective-transformation/README.md

 ### Overview
 This is the Python implementation of [paper](https://www.semanticscholar.org/paper/Rectification-of-planar-targets-using-line-segments-An-Koo/e1feceb12777c06727da3b281d2b8d7472182444) for perspective transformation.
-By using line detector, this approach creates a loss function which contains information of tilt angle for vertical and horizontal lines, and an optimization algorithm try to minimize loss value, simultaneously update rotate angles in perspective matrix.
-In this implementation, I use gradient descent instead of Levenberg–Marquardt algorithm
+By using line detector, this approach creates a loss function which contains information of tilt angle of vertical and horizontal lines, and an optimization algorithm tries to minimize loss value, simultaneously update rotate angles in perspective matrix.
+In this implementation, I used gradient descent instead of Levenberg–Marquardt algorithm

 ### Installation
 Install line detector package for python 3